Hester Scholarship Awardees

 “The dichotomy showed me the yawning gap between research and therapeutics.
 There are so many promising discoveries of tumor genetics made in the lab but translating them into medical treatments is a much more difficult task,” she said.
 “We must bridge this gap to advance cancer therapeutics, and that’s why I’m pursuing a career as an M.D./Ph.D. in biomedical sciences and pediatric oncology research.”

-At the IU Simon Comprehensive Cancer Center, White joined Dr. Wade Clap’s lab with mentor Dr. Steven Rhodes to look for ways to disrupt the potentially deadly progression of tumors in patients with neurofibromatosis type 1 (NF1).
+At the IU Simon Comprehensive Cancer Center, White joined Dr. Wade Clapp’s lab with mentor Dr. Steven Rhodes to look for ways to disrupt the potentially deadly progression of tumors in patients with neurofibromatosis type 1 (NF1).
 Tumors developing in the nerves of most NF1 patients either stop growing or grow slowly enough to be treated.
 In others, they become malignant peripheral nerve sheath tumors (MPNST), the leading cause of early death for NF1 patients.

-“Previous data from the Clap lab has shown that early-stage MPNSTs exhibit a pro-inflammatory, or hot, immune response.
+“Previous data from the Clapp lab has shown that early-stage MPNSTs exhibit a pro-inflammatory, or hot, immune response.
 Later-stage MPNSTs seem to exhibit a cold immune environment,” she said.
 “My hypothesis is that understanding this immune transition could contribute to the creation of better diagnostic and therapeutic tools in patients

 White proposed this new approach.